danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 company: IBM

 summary: >
-  Designing an AI service to read mammograms because institutions worldwide are short on doctors.
+  Designing an AI to read mammograms in a worldwide shortage of doctors.

 imgfolder: ca-breast
 cover_img: acquisition.svg